Compiling Deterministic Structure into SLM Harnesses: Semantic Gradient Descent (SGDe) Architecture

 \subsection{The Capability Offloading Principle}

-The observation that arithmetic and other deterministic sub-computations are better delegated to a Python interpreter than to an LLM's token generator is not itself new: PAL \cite{gao2023pal} and PoT \cite{chen2023pot} established this principle as a static prompting pattern, applied uniformly to every instance at inference time.
-What distinguishes SGDe is that the offload decision is lifted from a fixed template to a per-node, trace-driven optimisation target.
-At every node $v\in V$, the teacher evaluates, on the basis of empirical failure attribution over a training set, whether the computation assigned to $v$ is reliably executable by deterministic code, and if so, rewrites $v$ from an LLM call into a code node $c\in\mathcal{C}$.
-We refer to this trace-driven, per-node selection rule as the capability offloading principle to distinguish it from the static, whole-problem offloading pattern of PAL and PoT.
-Under this view, the execution plan $\theta=\left\{ \mathcal{G},\mathcal{P},\mathcal{C}\right\} $ is not merely a workflow but a partition of the task between the probabilistic student and the deterministic runtime, and it is this partition, rather than the prompts or the topology in isolation that SGDe optimises.
+PAL \cite{gao2023pal} and PoT \cite{chen2023pot} established that deterministic sub-computations are better delegated to a Python interpreter than to an LLM's token generator, but as a static whole-problem pattern.
+SGDe lifts this to a per-node, trace-driven decision: at each $v\in V$ the teacher evaluates, from empirical failure attribution, whether $v$ is reliably executable by code, and if so rewrites it as $c\in\mathcal{C}$.
+The execution plan $\theta=\{\mathcal{G},\mathcal{P},\mathcal{C}\}$ is therefore a partition of the task between the probabilistic student and the deterministic runtime, and it is this partition that SGDe optimises.